 That means you’ll be up to speed in class, and the classroom becomes an opportunity to extend your knowledge, rather than catching up!
 If you’re up to date in class it also reduces your need to study and is a huge boon to your overall efficiency.

-And there’s the old adage, ‘P’s (pass marks) make Degrees’.
-Truth is that those who believe in simply getting the P’s are wasting not only their time, but also their money by failing to undertake the most effective of all the classroom habits: actually turning up.
+And there’s the old adage, ‘P’s (pass marks) get Degrees’.
+Truth is that those who believe in simply getting the P’s are wasting not only their time, but also their money by failing to undertake the most effective of all the classroom habits — actually turning up.

 Important Classroom Habits to Think About

-If it seems like there’s a lot to good classroom habits, but there really isn’t – there are five things you’ll need to do!
+It may seem like there’s a lot to developing good classroom habits, but there really isn’t much — these are the things you’ll need to do!

-So don’t do things like homework in class, if you’re focusing on homework, you’re definitely not focusing on the lesson!
+So don’t do things like homework in class, if you’re focussing on homework, you’re definitely not focussing on the lesson!
 If you truly understand what’s going on, you shouldn’t just know whats being spoken about right now, you should know where the lesson is going!